Oscar Gonzalez Player Props: Guardians vs. Mariners

-Oscar Gonzalez and the Cleveland Guardians start the season against Luis Castillo and the Seattle Mariners March 30 at 10:10 PM ET.
+Oscar Gonzalez plays for the first time this season when the Cleveland Guardians face the Seattle Mariners and Robbie Ray at T-Mobile Park, Friday at 10:10 PM ET.

 Oscar Gonzalez Game Info & Props vs. the Mariners